 Message from the Chair

-The Department of Mechanical and Industrial Engineering is the largest disciplinary department at Northeastern’s College of Engineering, with a total student enrollment of nearly 3,000 in 2018.
-We offer 20 degree programs at the BS, MS, and PhD level in mechanical and industrial engineering as well as interdisciplinary and even multidisciplinary programs, including innovative degrees such as a BS in Mechanical Engineering/JD in Law 3+3 program, and BS in Mechanical Engineering and Physics, and MS degrees in Data Analytics Engineering, Robotics, Operations Research, and Energy Systems to name a few.
+The Department of Mechanical and Industrial Engineering is the largest disciplinary department at Northeastern’s College of Engineering, with a total student enrollment of over 3,000 in 2019.
+We offer 20 degree programs at the BS, MS, and PhD level in mechanical and industrial engineering as well as interdisciplinary and even multidisciplinary programs, including innovative degrees such as a BS in Mechanical Engineering/JD in Law 3+3 program, and BS in Mechanical Engineering and Physics, and MS degrees in Data Analytics Engineering, Human Factors, Robotics and Energy Systems, to name a few.